Understanding GDPR: Key Rights and Penalties

 The California Consumer Privacy Act (CCPA) is a pivotal regulation that offers substantial privacy protections for California residents.
 The CCPA grants consumers several key rights concerning their personal information.
 These rights include the right to know what personal information businesses collect about them, the right to request the deletion of that information, and the right to opt-out of the sale of their information to third parties.

-Failure to comply with the CCPA can have significant repercussions for businesses.
-Penalties for non-compliance can reach up to $2,500 for unintentional violations and up to $7,500 for intentional violations.
-This underscores the importance for organizations to establish robust compliance strategies while ensuring that consumers receive equitable service when exercising their rights under the CCPA.
+These provisions are designed to enhance consumer control over personal data.
+Failure to comply with the CCPA can have significant repercussions for businesses, underscoring the importance for organizations to establish robust compliance strategies while ensuring that consumers receive equitable service when exercising their rights.

 GDPR vs. CCPA: Key Differences & What You Need to Know